 “Or” In Filters

 In prior versions, when you needed to make a filter you had to use “And” when building rules.
 That means that every condition had to be met for the filter to grab it.
 There are some cases when an “Or” condition, meaning any of them met, would help simplify things in my model.
 2019 has added filter grouping and the ability to add Or in my filter rules.
 Will I be updating all of my View Filters now?
 Nope.
-Is there a couple that I am very glad that I finally can do this?
+Are there a couple that I am very glad that I finally can do this?
 Definitely.

 Foreground and Background for Patterns